riboviz/riboviz/docs/user/install.md

 $ conda install -y -c bioconda nextflow=20
 ```

-**Note:** For `gffutils`, `pip install` is recommended because using `conda install -y -c bioconda gffutils` under Python 3, seems to confuse the Python environment and sets Python to `Python 2.7.16`.
+**Note:** `pip install` is recommended for gffutils because using `conda install -y -c bioconda gffutils` under Python 3, seems to confuse the Python environment and sets Python to `Python 2.7.16`.

 Check packages have installed command-line tools: